SemionTche/log_laplace/README.md

 ## Error Hook

-To avoid silent errors, an error hook can be loaded:
+To avoid silent failures, an error hook can be loaded:

 ```python
 from laplace_log import uncaught_exception
 ```

+This import will by itself make sure that no error will be missed.
 This is especially useful for PyQt signal errors.

 ---